 Documentation of answer and explanation: A review was conducted to determine if any new information, studies, and/or analyses has been collected/completed since 1995 that would materially differ from that collected/completed during the RMP/EIS process.
-No new information has been collected or analyzed for this allotment that would change the analysis and conclusions completed during the RMP/EIS process.
-However, the following information is pertinent to the full addressing of this NEPA adequacy question:
+Allotment monitoring information was collected for and analyzed in the Gerber-Willow Valley Watershed Analysis (July 2003) which contains this allotments' Rangeland Health Standards Assessment (RHSA); see pages 327-329 of that document for specific information for the Pankey Basin allotment.
+Monitoring studies have indicated that the BLM portion of Pankey Creek which runs through this allotment was - and continues to be - excessively impacted by livestock grazing during the grazing season (summer).
+Since the public and private lands are not fenced separately from each other it has been proposed to fence the portion of BLM lands around the creek/meadow.
+The following additional information is pertinent to the full addressing of this NEPA adequacy question:

 - The science done during the Interior Columbia Basin Ecosystem Management Planning (ICBEMP) effort did not indicated any new or significant information that would modify the management direction in this allotment; that effort's broad scale did not allow for the specificity of the KFRA RMP. - The allotment is a low priority "C" (custodial) category allotment which implies that it is either in appropriate condition and/or has little opportunity for resource enhancement.
-There have been no other indications in recent years that the allotment has any significant livestock grazing related resource problems that need extensive monitoring.
-A recent field check (9/2003) of the allotment indicated that the current grazing use is consistent with LUP objectives and appropriate for the perpetuation and/or improvement of the vegetation community. - In accordance with 43 CFR §4180 and related policy direction, the Klamath Falls Resource Area is implementing the Standards for Rangeland Health and Guidelines for Grazing Management (S&G's), as approved by the Klamath PAC/RAC.
-A Rangeland Health Standards Assessment was completed for this allotment during FY 2000.
-The Assessment found that the grazing use as currently permitted is appropriate for maintaining adequate (or better) rangeland vegetation conditions. - Recent formal evaluations of the RMP/ROD/EIS (1999 & 2003) affirmed the validity, adequacy, and appropriateness of this Land Use Plan.
+Though the majority of the allotment is in appropriate ecological condition, as noted above, the conditions along Pankey Creek have been negatively impacted by grazing.
+Recent field checks (summer 2004) of the allotment confirm that the heavy grazing use is suppressing riparian conditions. - In accordance with 43 CFR §4180 and related policy direction, the Klamath Falls Resource Area is implementing the Standards for Rangeland Health and Guidelines for Grazing Management (S&G's), as approved by the Klamath PAC/RAC.
+A Rangeland Health Standards Assessment was completed for this allotment during FY 2003 as part of the Gerber-Willow Valley Watershed Analysis.
+The Assessment found that the grazing use as currently permitted is appropriate for maintaining adequate (or better) rangeland vegetation conditions on the uplands but not along the narrow riparian vegetation strip on Pankey Creek. - Recent formal evaluations of the RMP/ROD/EIS (1999 & 2003) affirmed the validity, adequacy, and appropriateness of this Land Use Plan.